 It has been suggested that HRT may help to reduce age-related muscle loss, specifically via antiinflammatory effects which may also support muscle satellite cell function involved in muscle repair (La Colla et al., 2015; Perandini et al., 2018).
 However evidence from reviews of many studies is conflicting (Burton & Sumukadas, 2010) and suggests it is either minimally protective (Taaffe et al., 2005; Greising et al. 2009), or not at all (Kenny et al., 2003; Javed et al., 2019).

-HRT may therefore be viewed as protective in many ways through its antiiinflammatory effects and it appears to be of benefit not only for relieving immediate menopausal symptoms but also for longer term protection from the effects of aging, although findings concerning dementia risk are concerning.
+HRT may therefore be viewed as protective in many ways through its antiiinflammatory effects and it appears to be of benefit not only for relieving immediate menopausal symptoms but also for longer term protection from the effects of aging, although more recent findings concerning dementia and cardiovascular risk above, are concerning.
 Hormonal changes at the menopause (and pre-menstrually) are an additional stress on the body, which increases inflammation further.
 However there are many other ways in which inflammation may be addressed to reduce unwelcome development of a wide range of inflammatory health problems.
 The significant benefits of HRT in studies above may also be related to the populations to which they apply.
 In the UK 34% of 46-48 year olds were found to have two or more chronic inflammatory health problems in The British Cohort Study (2015).
 This suggests that anything (such as HRT) that reduces inflammatory load will be particularly beneficial and also shows that other ways of reducing inflammation will also be of benefit, including for those who cannot take HRT or choose not to.
 For those women who cannot or prefer not to take HRT it is therefore of great importance that they focus on an anti-inflammatory lifestyle.

 It is also worth noting that declining oestrogen from the ovaries may be compensated for by other tissues in the body such as the adrenals, fat, bones and brain.
 Crucially, oestrogens are produced to act locally – for example cardiovascular problems have been observed to increase post-menopausally but the cells of a healthy blood vessel lining actually produce oestrogen locally (Simpson 2003) which acts directly to reduce inflammation in those cells.
 The action of oestrogen does not therefore depend on circulating levels in the wider system and it is therefore important to keep damaging inflammation down in these tissues in order to support oestrogen production.